The bell hooks Institute documents the life of acclaimed intellectual, feminist, artist, and writer bell hooks.

 Tuesday, November 1 4-6pm: Mae Suramek and bell hooks

-Mae Suramek is the executive director of the Bluegrass Rape Crisis Center, a non-profit service and advocacy organization whose mission is to eliminate sexual violence and human trafficking in 17 counties in central Kentucky.
+Mae Suramek is the founder of Noodle Nirvana, a restaurant in Berea, which betters communities by supporting local nonprofit initiatives.
+Suramek is the former executive director of the Bluegrass Rape Crisis Center, a non-profit service and advocacy organization whose mission is to eliminate sexual violence and human trafficking in 17 counties in central Kentucky.
 Suramek has a B.A. in psychology from Berea College and an M.A. in counseling from Eastern Kentucky University.
 She believes, with every fiber of her being, that the world is more whole when we focus on that which binds us, rather than what divides us.

 Spring 2016 at the bell hooks Institute: Conversating: Black Men Speak